Naoism/kaggle_jigsaw_rate_severity_of_toxic_comments/README.md

 # Preprocess
 We built models based on "validation_data.csv" provided in this competition, and then inferred the text of "Toxic Comment Classification Challenge" and "context_toxicity", and used the results as training data to build a new model.
 (Pseudo labeling)

-- Models built based on "validation_data.csv" provided in this competition: https://www.kaggle.com/columbia2131/jigsaw-exp019-toxic-xlm-roberta
+- Models built based on "validation_data.csv": https://www.kaggle.com/columbia2131/jigsaw-exp019-toxic-xlm-roberta
 - "context_toxicity" dataset created by above models: https://www.kaggle.com/naoism/jigsaw2021-pseudo-context-toxicity

 All pseudo labeling dataset: https://www.kaggle.com/columbia2131/puseudolabelingjigsaw

 # Train
-All model(exp1004.ipynb, exp4001.ipynb, exp4003.ipynb) were trained on Google Colab Pro.
+- All model(exp1004.ipynb, exp4001.ipynb, exp4003.ipynb) were trained on Google Colab Pro.
-When you run expXXXX.ipynb, . /output/expXXXX and . /output/expXXXX_seed1 and . /output/expXXXX_seed2 will be created.
+- When you run expXXXX.ipynb, . /output/expXXXX and . /output/expXXXX_seed1 and . /output/expXXXX_seed2 will be created.
 Each directory will contain the model, the inference results (more_df.csv, less_df.csv) for each column (more_toxic, less_toxic) of validation_data.csv, and the train.log file.
-The only difference between expXXXX, expXXXX_seed1 and expXXXX_seed2 is that they are run with different random seed.
+- The only difference between expXXXX, expXXXX_seed1 and expXXXX_seed2 is that they are run with different random seed.